phil-partners/newwebsite/pages/home.md

 ---
 layout: home
 permalink: "/"
-title: "Applied OpenBSD"
+title: "Philanthropy Partners"
-description: "Proactively secure - nothing less."
+description: "Transforming what it means to be a philanthropist."
 header_transparent: true
-meta_title: Applied OpenBSD
+meta_title: Philanthropy Partners

 hero:
   enabled: true
-  heading: "Applied OpenBSD"
+  heading: "Philanthropy Partners"
-  sub_heading: "Proactively secure - nothing less."
+  sub_heading: "Transforming what it means to be a philanthropist."
   text_color: "#FFFFFF"
   background_color: "#1d2830"
   background_gradient: false